mbrezu/Shovel/csharp/docs/CsharpWebGuessNumber.md

 The sessions are implemented by class `Session.cs`.
 Its fields are the globals of the previous version, plus an integer key (the session ID).
-A session knows how to save itself to a 'database' and the class can return a session loaded from the database.
+A session knows how to save itself to a 'database' and the class can create a session by loading it from the database.

 There are a few differences in `Main.cs`.
 The `ServeGuessNumberRequest` also reads a `sessionid` HTTP GET